BhusanBhusal/ExpenceTracker/README.md

-# ExpenceTracker
+# ExpenseTracker
-Expence tracker is an applicaiton which is useful for tracking incomes and expences
+Expense tracker is an applicaiton which is useful for tracking incomes and expences